 Get Floor Plans to Build This Tiny House

-Some people like living in extreme conditions and the roundhouse can provide excellent wind resistance.
-Plus, it is more economical to heat because of the smaller surface of the outer walls comparing with more common rectangle tiny home layouts.
+Some people like living in extreme conditions.
+In that case, the roundhouse can provide excellent wind resistance.
+Furthermore, it is more economical to heat because of the smaller surface of the outer walls compared with more common rectangular tiny home layouts.

 Will you be able to put a very large flatscreen TV on the curved wall?
-Let’s find out as some flat screens are curved nowadays!
+As a matter of fact, some flat screens are curved nowadays!

 20. Cozy Cottage Plan

-The kitchen is spacious enough to include a dishwasher and a large range with oven and even stackable washer and dryer.
+In fact, the kitchen is spacious enough to include a dishwasher and a large range with an oven and even a stackable washer and dryer.
 For cozy winter evenings, a small fireplace is tucked nicely in the corner of the living room.

 21. “Sunrise Catcher” Small Cabin

 Imagine your lazy mornings with a cup of coffee on this porch!
 This is a truly tiny house plan under 400 sq/ft (384, to be precise).
-A perfect starter house for a small family or a single adult.
+All things considered, it is a perfect starter house for a small family or a single adult.

 22. “Sonoma” – Writer’s Dream Retreat